DIFC Courts: Judgments, orders and enforcement

 The DIFC Courts have the power to enforce Judgments, Orders or Awards made or ratified by the DIFC Courts within the DIFC.
 The Chief Justice shall appoint a Judge of the First Instance Court as an Executive Judge with the jurisdiction to issue Execution Orders within the DIFC.

-Court of First Instance (CFI)
+Court of First Instance

-Hears cases where the amount in dispute exceeds Dhs100, 000.
+Hears cases where the amount in dispute exceeds Dhs 100, 000.
 A single Judge hears the proceedings.

-The CFI has exclusive jurisdiction over any civil or commercial case when it relates to the DIFC, and following the amendment to the governing law in October 2011, DIFC Courts can also hear cases when the contract in question specifies DIFC Courts' jurisdiction (pre-dispute jurisdiction) or when both parties elect to use DIFC Courts to resolve a dispute which has already arisen (post-dispute jurisdiction).
+The Court of First Instance has exclusive jurisdiction over any civil or commercial case when it relates to the DIFC, and following the amendment to the governing law in October 2011, DIFC Courts can also hear cases when the contract in question specifies DIFC Courts' jurisdiction (pre-dispute jurisdiction) or when both parties elect to use DIFC Courts to resolve a dispute which has already arisen (post-dispute jurisdiction).
 This is commonly referred to as 'opt-in' jurisdiction.

-Court of Appeal (CA)
+Court of Appeal

 Deals with a variety of civil and commercial disputes.
 It comprises at least three judges, with the Chief Justice.
-The CA has exclusive jurisdiction over:
+The Court of Appeal A has exclusive jurisdiction over: